pstroe/chartering-new-realms-2024/_build/_page/chapter1/html/_sources/chapter1.md

 ACTUALLY I NEED TO CHECK WHATEVER WAS GOING ON IN ATTEMPT 10

-### GPT-4o
+### Custom GPT
+When configuring a custom GPT, the user can set several different paramaters.
+For this paper, the paramaters "Additional Instructions", "Knowledge" and "New Capabilities" were of particular interest.
+In the "Additional Instructions" section, the user may provide detailed instructions or guidelines on how the GPT should behave, its functionalities, and any particular behaviors to avoid. {cite:p}`openai_creating`

+The "Knowledge" is provided by the user in the form of uploaded files, which provides addtional context for the GPT to reference.
+The "New Capabilities" consist of Web Browsing, DALL·E Image Generation, Canvas and Advanced Data Analysis, which allow the GPT to perform additional functionality.
+The options "Web Borwsing", "DALL·E Image Generation" and "Canvas" were disabled. {cite:p}`openai_creating, openai_knowledge`

-In order to have the custom GPT perform the XML-formattin task, the appraoch of interactive or multi-shot reasoning was chosen, as it has been shown that this improves GPT's performance compared to a single-shot reasoning approach {cite:p}`truhn_2023`.
+In order to have the custom GPT perform the XML-formatting task, the appraoch of interactive or multi-shot reasoning was chosen, as it has been shown that this improves GPT's performance compared to a single-shot reasoning approach {cite:p}`truhn_2023`.

 #### Try 1

-Instructions: You are a txt to xml converter.
+Additional Instructions: You are a txt to xml converter.
 You are given sample corresponding txt and xml files, with the xml file being the converted version of the txt file.
 These files contain the same information and illustrate the xml schema that you will adhere to when converting other txt files.

 Knowledge: Snippet from a raw txt file, the corresponding XML file following the ParlaMint schema